 Environmental Fate

-Environmental fate testing services are at the core of our safety testing catalogue.
-Our studies meet the all main international criteria required for registration, with tests run according to OECD, EPA/OCSPP and JMAFF guidelines.
-We provide a full range of Environmental Fate studies using radiolabelled (recommended) or unlabelled substances.
+Environmental fate testing services are performed at IES and are the core of our safety testing catalogue.
+Our studies meet all main international criteria required for registration, with tests run according to OECD, EPA/OCSPP, and JMAFF guidelines.
+We provide a full range of environmental fate studies using radiolabelled (recommended) or unlabelled substances.

 Soil Mobility

-Chemicals can move short distance through the air and water (including air and water in soil).
-To travel longer distances chemicals, move by mass transfer, usually in moving water or air.
+Chemicals move short distances through air and water (including air and water in soil).
+Chemicals can move longer distances through mass transfer, usually in flowing water or moving air.
 Chemicals may attach (sorb) to soil, vegetation, or other surfaces.
 The strength of the sorption often determines a pesticide’s availability to mass transfer.

-Water solubility and adsorption to soil are important in determining a chemical’s tendency to move through the soil profile with infiltrating water, and over the soil as runoff.
+Water solubility and adsorption to soil are therefore important in determining a chemical’s tendency to move through the soil profile, the water column, or its distribution over soil as runoff.

 Bespoke Study